erdogant/erdogant.github.io/software/index.md

 ## bnlearn
-[bnlearn](https://erdogant.github.io/bnlearn/) is for learning the graphical structure of Bayesian networks in Python!
+[bnlearn](https://erdogant.github.io/bnlearn/) is for learning the graphical structure of Bayesian networks in Python.

+## classeval
+[classeval](https://erdogant.github.io/classeval/) is to evaluate the models performance for any kind of two-class or multi-class model.

 ---